GumbleGumble/uxdg320-group/README.md

-# 😊 UXDG320 Final Project – *MoodShop*
+# 😊 UXDG320 Final Project – *MoodLog*

-This is the final project for UXDG320 – an interactive mood-tracking and journaling web app called **MoodShop**.
+This is the final project for UXDG320 – an interactive mood-tracking and journaling web app called **MoodLog**.
 Users can explore their emotions, get supportive prompts, and reflect through journaling.
 The experience is divided into three main modules: Home Page, Mood Booth, and Mood Journal.

 ---